 Let’s start at the very beginning – what exactly is Intellectual Property?
-Is it something to do with an ‘Invention’ or perhaps something that is associated with a particular product, then don’t leave out things like designs or even copyright?
+If it is something to do with an ‘Invention’ or perhaps something that is associated with a particular product, then don’t leave out things like designs or even copyright?
 Would you consider any of these IP (Intellectual Property)?
 The reality is that it is all of these and still so much more.
 It’s also about all the information that you have in your head and how you use it.
 Think about it for a minute – if you go to the doctor, you would not even think twice about the fact that you would need to pay them – you would automatically expect to pay them.
 Yet people think that they can phone me up (whether they actually know me or not) or mail me and ask for all sorts of advice on whatever topic they think that I might be versed in and expect to get that information for free.
+Or my latest pet hate, send me a “Please Call Me” or even a “WhatsApp” message that starts out with the word “Hey!” – what does that actually even mean?
 Why is that do you suppose?
-Is it because I don’t have an “MD” or a “PHD” behind my name?
+Is it because I don’t have an “MD” or a “Ph.D.” behind my name?
 Here’s the thing though, just because I don’t have a degree behind my name, doesn’t mean that I haven’t paid my dues, one way or another!

 How absolutely disrespectful!

 When I reacted and charged Jane for wasting my time, not the consultation you understand and not the mentoring – but for wasting my time, Jane had a conniption fit!

 Poor Jane – you see, she may not pay me, but I will still have the knowledge that she wants and now will not get, and quite honestly money is something that is very easy to generate.

 Me, what don’t I have – well thankfully I don’t have Jane!